lab313ru/smd_ida_tools2/README.md

 Find the address or addresses you want, offsetted from the above.
 Then select it / them .
 Right click. a prompt will come up.
 Click "Add Beakpoint" , or press F2 after selecting.
 A "Breakpoint Settings" window will come up.
 Select either read or write or both under Hardware breakpoint mode and set the size.
 You can enable other settings like actions etc.

+## Debugger in IDA PRO
+General Registers can be seen while running the debugger in IDA pro by doign to Debugger -> Debugger Windows -> General Registers.
+D0-D7, A0-A7 ,PC ,SP ,SR ,DMA_LEN ,DMA_SRC and VDP_DST are all shown here

+VDP Registers can be seen while running the debugger in IDA pro by doign to Debugger -> Debugger Windows -> VDP Registers